drufball/yosai/_drafts/the-tree.md

 He sprinted through the snow in a panic.
 Fleeing from everything his world had become.

 He tripped, falling heavily into the deep snow banks.
 He pulled himself to his feet desperately, leaning on his staff.
 He looked at the blood-stained wood in his hands, revulsion filling him.
-He threw the staff into the woods and continued his flight through the woods.
+He threw the staff into the woods and continued his flight.

 At some point he heard the nervous twittering of Bird, jumping from branch to branch above him.
 She reached out for his mind but he flung her thoughts away.

 Osoro burst into Tree's clearing.
 Chest heaving, his eyes wild.
 Bear raised her head in alarm.
-Her fur was now a patchwork of scars, one eye permanently closed, replaced by an angry red wound.
+Her fur was now a patchwork of scars.
+One eye was permanently closed, replaced by an angry red wound.
 She began to rise, her body moving stiffly.

 "No!"
 Osoro flung a shaking hand in Bear's direction.
 He knew that standing pained her.
 Her wounds never had time to heal.
 He did not want Bear to hurt any longer.
 He did not want his gardens to continue suffering.
 "Stay where you are Bear.
 Keep resting."

 Bear settled back to the ground, watching Osoro with a mix of concern and confusion.

 Osoro rushed to the pile of steel and iron laying at the edge of the clearing.
 He hadn't known what to do with the ugly metal weapons.
 They had no place in his gardens.
-Now he began to pull pieces away, flinging them wildly.
+Now he began to pull pieces away, flinging them carelessly.
 He tossed a sword into the distance.
 Then a pair of ornate daggers.
 There had to be something here.

 He found it near the middle of the pile.
 A heavy metal axe.
 He remembered the bite of its blade in his shoulder.
 Osoro would have died that day if not for Monkey, leaping on the man from behind.